imixs/imixs-melman/README.md

 	....
 	// get document by UniqueID
-	ItemCollection document = workflowCLient.getDocumentCustom("f3357f0b-20de-40ca-8aa1-4b9f43759c0b", null);
+	ItemCollection document = workflowCLient.getWorkitem("f3357f0b-20de-40ca-8aa1-4b9f43759c0b");

 ## Get a Resultlist of workitems

 Imixs-Melman provides a set of getter methods to receive a list of workitems.
-Each method expects the parameters PageSize, PageIndex and an optional item list:

-	List<ItemCollection> documents=workflowCLient.getTaskListByCreator("admin",5,0, null);

 ### Get tasklist by Creator

 	// get task list by creator with maximum 5 elements.
-	List<ItemCollection> documents=workflowCLient.getTaskListByCreator("admin",5,0, null);
+	List<ItemCollection> documents=workflowCLient.getTaskListByCreator("admin");

-to restrict the resultlist to only a subset of items use the 'items' param:

-	// get task list by creator with maximum 100 elements with subset of items List<ItemCollection> documents=workflowCLient.getTaskListByCreator("admin",100,0, "$processid,$modelversion,txtworkflowsummary");

 ### Get tasklist by Owner

 	List<ItemCollection> documents=workflowCLient.getTaskListByOwner("admin",5,0, null);

+### How to restrict the Result Set
+Per default all WorkItems are returned with all available items.
+To restrict the returned WorkItem data to only a subset of items the property 'items' need to be specified:

+	// get task list by creator with maximum 100 elements with subset of items workflowCLient.setItems("$processid,$modelversion,txtworkflowsummary");
+	List<ItemCollection> documents=workflowCLient.getTaskListByCreator("admin");

+Also the page size and page index can be limited:

+	workflowCLient.setPageSize(100);
+	workflowCLient.setPageIndex(0);
+	List<ItemCollection> documents=workflowCLient.getTaskListByCreator("admin");

 ## Create a Workitem